Eel-Russian Project Authority

-The proposal is aimed at achieving co-equal goals of restoring fish migration at the Cape Horn Dam site and at constructing a new Eel River diversion facility to replace the Van Arsdale Diversion facility that will be removed along with Cape Horn Dam.
+The proposal is aimed at achieving co-equal goals of significantly improving fish migration at the Cape Horn Dam site and constructing a new Eel River diversion facility to replace the Van Arsdale Diversion facility that will be removed along with Cape Horn Dam.

-To achieve these goals, the coalition will discuss terms and conditions to ensure reliable water supplies to the Russian River and protect and restore degraded Eel River fisheries.
-The goal is a License Surrender Agreement that will be submitted to FERC.
+To achieve these goals, the coalition will negotiate terms and conditions to ensure reliable water supplies to the Russian River and protect and restore degraded Eel River fisheries.
+The goal is to coordinate with PG&E on its development of a License Surrender Application that will be submitted to the Federal Energy Regulatory Commission for its review and approval.

-With the release of the PG&E draft plan, the coalition is turning its attention to the next major component of the effort: creating regional outcomes that benefit the Russian River interests, Eel River interests and tribal interests.
-The specifics remain to be determined, but the outcomes could include, among other issues, ensuring PG&E’s final plan provides for proper disposition of sediment from Lake Pillsbury that is released by Scott Dam’s removal; ensuring PG&E respectfully protects tribal cultural resources; and ensuring that PG&E’s plan provides adequate restoration of the sites of Scott Dam and Cape Horn Dam.
+The coalition is working on creating regional outcomes that benefit the Russian River interests, Eel River interests and tribal interests.
+The outcomes could include, among other issues, ensuring PG&E’s final plan provides for proper disposition of sediment from Lake Pillsbury that is released by Scott Dam’s removal; ensuring PG&E respectfully protects tribal cultural resources; and ensuring that PG&E’s plan provides adequate restoration of the sites of Scott Dam and Cape Horn Dam.

 The coalition is committed to ensuring that neither the deconstruction of the dams nor the construction of the new diversion facility will delay the other.
 The new diversion facility will be constructed simultaneously with or immediately after the removal of Cape Horn Dam to minimize the disruption of flows into the Russian River basin.